|30 JUNE 2022 YEAR END PLANNING|

 $300,000 Additional Superannuation Contributions on Downsizing Home Sales

-Individuals aged 65 and over are able to make an additional non-concessional contribution of up to $300,000 from the proceeds of selling their home that they have owned for more than 10 years where the contract was entered into on or after 1 July 2018.
+From 1 July 2022, individuals aged 60 and over (prior to 1 July 2022 the eligible age was 65 years old) are able to make an additional non-concessional contribution of up to $300,000 from the proceeds of selling their home that they have owned for more than 10 years.
 This current downsizer contributions cap of $300,000 for each spouse in a couple (i.e. up to $600,000 in total) will not count toward the non-concessional contributions cap.
-It will also be exempt from the contribution rules for people aged over 67 and also from accepting contributions from people with superannuation balances currently over $1.6m.
+It will also be exempt from the contribution rules for people aged over 67 and also from accepting contributions from people with superannuation balances currently over $1.7m.
 Qualifying individuals should consider making any other non-concessional contributions before making a downsizer contribution.

 |Australian Financial Services Licence General Advice Disclaimer|